 - In a bowl, whisk eggs, salt, and pepper; pour over veggies.

-- Sprinkle cheese on top and bake for 12–15 minutes until set.
+- Sprinkle cheese on top.
+Bake for 12–15 minutes until set.

-Pan-fried chicken with onions, carrots, and frozen veggies tossed in a simple soy-garlic sauce.
+Pan-fried chicken with onions, carrots and frozen veggies in a simple soy-garlic sauce.
 Serve over rice.

 Approx. Cost: $6.00 for 4 servings